 A detour through Zion National Park will cost you an hour of time but can be worth it for the towering views, even if only seen from your rental car.

 If, however, you could add a day to your itinerary, stay in Springdale near Zion and visit the park the next day.
 Here you can find our suggestions for the best hikes in Zion.
 Also Bryce Canyon National Park is not far away and makes a great addition to any trip to this area, but only if you have more time than these two days.
+Here you can find our guide on how to visit Zion and Bryce Canyon in 1-3 days.

 Alternatively – if you are driving straight to Las Vegas – below, we have one more suggestion for one more nice stop along the way.